TheFinnishArmy/Pyt-wh-orstBot/README.md

 # Pyt⟨wh⟩orstBot
-Just in case anyone cares: Not saying anything about python itself, just found a space in the name to express my horrendous coding skills.
+Just in case anyone cares: Not saying anything about python itself, just found a space in the name to express the horrendous way I've written the code back then.

 And if you for some god forsaken reason want to use this bot;